cyfyifanchen/yifanchen.github.io/README.md

 ## Install

-Completely forgot the dependencies of the site, had to have a friend reminding me to on how to install.
+I completely forgot the dependencies of the site, had to have a friend reminding me how to install.
 I'd better start to doc everything toady, it has been a good lesson.

     ruby -v
     gem install bundler